Nmbwj/Pygame_Alien_Invasion/README.md

 all the checksum/SHA commit hash are avialiable inside `gitlogOfpygame.txt`

-If want to continue on your work HEAD will be detached, to fix it:
+If want to continue on your work, HEAD will be detached. to fix it:

 ```bash
 git branch update HEAD